domenico-piol/SCCstore/README.md

-# Sirius Cybernetics Corporation Online Store
+# The 'Sirius Cybernetics Corporation Online Store' demo application
 SCCstore is a Spring Boot based, cloud native demo application using microservice design patterns.

 In this project I'm demonstrating how to use Spring Boot for building microservice-based architecture for Kubernetes.
 This example is based on Spring Boot 2.5.